M.A. Degree Requirements

 - 20th and 21st century philosophy.

-- Students entering fall 2009 or after: Two courses from each of the four philosophical traditions that ground the diverse philosophical perspectives of the department, one of which will be a pro-seminar (tradition offerings alternate years) taken within the first two years of graduate study.
+- Two courses from each of the four philosophical traditions that ground the diverse philosophical perspectives of the department, one of which will be a pro-seminar (tradition offerings alternate years) taken within the first two years of graduate study.

 - Continental Philosophy